• Skip to main content

 Be patient.
 There is no set time frame for how long this process should take.
 It could be days, weeks, months… It’s important that you go at your cat’s pace and not force anything.
 And always reward with treats and praise!

-Once your cat is comfortable wearing the harness for small increments of time, you can start to encourage them to play and walk around while wearing it.
+Once your cat is comfortable wearing the harness for small increments of time, you can start to encourage them to move, walk, and play while wearing it.

 Entice them with toys and treats.
 Have clicker training sessions while they wear it.
 Just do their regular activities with them while they wear it.

-The goal is to get them comfortable wearing the harness and moving around in it so they don’t even notice it’s there.
+Gradually increase the amount of time your cat wears the harness.
+The goal is to get them comfortable wearing it and moving around in it so they don’t even notice it’s there.

 Reminders